bjames/neverthenetwork/pages/linux_cli.md

 ## Defining the Linux CLI

 Since Linux can vary from distribution to distribution, I think it's important to define what I'm talking about when I say "the Linux CLI".
-The Linux CLI consists of a POSIX compliant shell[^3] and a set of text-based utilities.
-There are certain utilities you can expect to be available by default, but we don't really have a standard for this[^4].
-Unless otherwise noted, any programs or commands that I mention should be available by default on most Linux distributions, but I'd be hesitant to guarantee that they'll be available on all Linux distributions.
+The Linux CLI consists of a POSIX compliant shell and a set of text-based utilities.
+There are certain utilities you can expect to be available by default, but we don't really have a standard for this[^3].
+Unless otherwise noted, any programs or commands that I mention should be available by default on most Linux distributions, but I'd be hesitant to guarantee that they'll be available on _all_ Linux distributions.

+__Note:__ In this document I will use the terms __Linux CLI__, __bash__ and __shell__ interchangeably.
+If there is a standard Linux shell, it's bash, but some Linux distributions do ship with alternative shells such as ksh, fish or zsh.

 ## Man Pages

-Most bash commands and programs have listings in the system manual.
+Most Linux CLI commands and programs have listings in the system manual.
 To view a man page, simply type `man <command>` where command is the name of the command or program you want to know more about.
 The `man` program itself even has a man page, type `man man` to try it out.
 If for some reason you can't find the `man` page you are looking for you can use `man -k <keyword>` to get a list of `man` pages containing a specific keyword.
-To search within a man page, you can pipe `man` into [`grep`](#grep) such as `man man | grep -n EXAMPLES` to find the line number where the examples section begins.
+You can also perform a basic search within a man page by typing `/<keyword>` and then using `n` to jump to the next result or `N` to jump to the previous result.
+For more advance searches, you can pipe `man` into [`grep -n`].

 In addition to being a quick way to view manual entries, the `man` program belongs to a class of CLI programs called [pagers](#pagers).
 Pagers give you a way to view the entire contents of a file without the need for a scrollbar.
 With `man` you can move up and down with `j` and `k`, skip forward a screenful with the spacebar or jump to a specific line number by typing it and pressing enter.
-You can also perform a basic search with `/<string>` and then use `n` to jump to the next result or `N` to jump to the previous result.

 As you read this guide, I encourage you to skim the man pages for the utilities I mention.

+__Note:__ Man pages are so effective that I rarely need to turn to the web for my Linux CLI questions.
+I actually considered stopping after writing this section because the man pages explain everything _far_ better than I can.

 ## Navigation

+File navigation is one of the places new CLI users get hung up, but once you get the basics, it really is quicker and easier than managing files with a GUI.

-* A few general notes on the Linux directory layout.
+* A few notes on the Linux directory layout.

 	i) The root of the Linux filesystem is `/` or the root directory (not to be confused with the root user).
 This is not quite the same as being in the root of the C:\\ drive on a Windows machine.
 In Linux, all drives are mounted under the root filesystem.

 	ii) All users have a home directory, it traditionally resides under `/home/<username>`.
 The `~` symbol refers to the current users home directory.

 	iii) Files and folders can be referenced by either absolute or relative paths.

 	 * An absolute path is when you refer to the file or folder by it's full path starting at the root directory.
 As an example, if you have a folder called 'scripts' in your home directory the absolute path to a script within that directory is `/home/bjames/scripts/update_files.sh`.

 	 * There a couple ways to refer to a file or folder by relative paths

 	 	1) Referencing the file or folder without a preceding `/` uses your current working directory as the base directory.
 Using the script above, the relative path from your home directory would be `scripts/update_files.sh`

      	2) Linux provides two useful shortcuts for relative paths

      		* When within a folder, you can refer to the folder as `.`.
 Again, from our home folder `./scripts/update_files.sh` or from the scripts folder `./update_files.sh` are both relative paths to the update_files.sh script.

 	 		* `..` refers to the parent directory.
 As an example, let's say the absolute path of your working directory is the scripts folder from above, `/home/bjames/scripts/`.
 If you needed to access notes.txt stored in your home directory, you could do so with the following relative path: `../notes.txt`.
 Note that you can use `..` multiple times in a single path.
 For instance `../../` refers to `/home/`.

 * `ls` Lists the contents of the current directory.
 It can be combined with arguments like `ls -l` to format the output as a list, `ls -a` to include hidden files in the output or `ls -h` to print the file size in a human readable format.
 Arguments can also be stacked, for example `ls -lah` formats the output as a list, includes hidden files and uses human readable file sizes.
-Many Linux flavors alias `ls -lah` to `ll`, which means running the command `ll` actually runs `ls -lah`.
+Many Linux flavors [alias](#command-aliases-bash-functions-and-.bashrc) `ls -lah` to `ll`, which means running the command `ll` actually runs `ls -lah`.
 ```
 [bjames@lwks1 Documents]$ ls -lah
 total 183M